asobrien/ghtrim/README.md

 ### Why the name change?
 I have too many github bots in my life, so I named this something a little more descriptive for my needs.
-Alas, it's a Github hedge trimmer.
+Alas, it's a Github branch trimmer.

 ### But why?